deedubyalabs/crm-pro/memory-bank/development-roadmap.md

     *   `POST /api/clients/:id/membership`: Assign membership plan to client.
     *   `POST /api/marketing/email`: Send marketing email (potentially linked to membership data, via AI endpoint).
     *   `POST /api/marketing/chat`: Send in-app chat marketing message (potentially linked to membership data, via AI endpoint).
-    *   `POST /api/ai/membership-rewards-chat`: Endpoint for embedded conversational membership/rewards management.
-*   **Key Decisions/Notes:** Membership tiers, points system, add-on packages.

-## Cross-Cutting Tasks

-*   **Agent Data Fabric (ADF) Enhancements:**
-    *   [TO DO] Transition from `InMemorySaver` to `SupabaseSaver` for production-ready checkpointer.
-*   **Agent Workspace Full Functionality:**
-    *   [TO DO] Implement fetching and filtering of historical agent logs.
-    *   [TO DO] Develop UI for configuring agent parameters and monitoring performance metrics.
-*   **UI/UX Refinements (General):**
-    *   [TO DO] Continue to ensure streamlined UI with modals for initial creation forms for Contacts, Opportunities, and Jobs, and for adding estimate items/sections/cost items.
-    *   [COMPLETED] AI Assistant Chat: Enhanced chat interface for better user interaction and clarity of AI responses.
-Implemented streaming responses for a more dynamic experience and increased drawer width.
-    *   [TO DO] Update and modernize the user interface throughout the application, ensuring it is intuitive and efficient, addressing the "dated" criticism of Contractor Foreman.
-Create a "super easy to use and understand" platform for contractors, with seamless integration of embedded chat interfaces and proactive assistance.
-    *   [TO DO] Ensure deep integration and relational linking: Ensure all modules and data are deeply interlinked in the Supabase schema and accessible across the application, making it easy for users to see everything in front of them.
-This is a core principle for PROActive OS and the foundation for the Agent Data Fabric (ADF).
-    *   [TO DO] Embedded AI: Integrate AI capabilities seamlessly into workflows through embedded chat interfaces and proactive assistance features, minimizing the need for users to navigate to separate AI modules.
-    *   [TO DO] Proactive Assistance: Design the system to proactively identify potential issues, suggest actions, and anticipate user needs across all modules, leveraging AI analysis of the data in the ADF.

-## Known Issues/Blockers

-*   None critical at this moment, focus is on new feature development and refinements.